beingnile/alx-system_engineering-devops/0x02-shell_redirections/README.md

 `find` - It searches for files and directories in a directory hierarchy based on a user given expression and can perform user-specified action on each matched file.

+`grep` - For searching plain-text data sets for lines that match a regular expression.